HAVE YOU EVER STOPPED TO THINK ABOUT YOUR WHY?

 Not just the monetary reason - money is how you get rewarded for the work you do, it is not the reason you do the work.
 I'm talking about the reason you get out of bed in the morning.
 The drive that keeps you pushing forward.
 The reason anyone should care.

-For us, it is to promote a sustainable future by amplifying the messages of those who are working to inspire positive change.
+For us, it is to amplify the messages of those who are working to inspire positive change.

 As ocean people and artists, we noticed that many of our peers were doing great things in the world, but their stories were going unheard.
 They were just another name in an alphabet soup.